 My interest in working with wood started in 1998 when I studied violin making at London Guildhall University for three years.
 I later went on to work with an antique furniture restorer near High Wycombe.
 While I learned a lot from both these experiences, it was not until I discovered the joy and creative freedom of working with green wood that a little voice in my head quietly said, ‘this is it!’.

 The bowls I sell are turned on a treadle lathe/pole lathe; an archaic machine, simple to make and maintain, using human energy to keep the work piece revolving.
-In the middle of winter the best way to keep warm outside is to turn a few bowls.
-It's nice to work with no need for electricity or petrol.
+In the middle of winter the best way to keep warm is to turn a few bowls.
 I cut all of the wood for my bowls and spoons with either a chainsaw, bow saws or large one man cross cut saws.
-It's all good excercise and the birds can still be heard singing.
-The tools I use for bowl turning are hand forged on a very basic homemade forge.
+The tools I use for bowl turning are hand forged.
 I enjoy forging almost as much as I enjoy working with wood.
 Sometimes I carve bowls using the same tools I use for carving spoons; axes and knives, with the addition of a small adze for hollowing.
 These are very different in form to the turned bowls and usually I will only make these for sale on request.

 I do all my work in an old Devon barn, on beautiful Dartmoor where I live.